larryv/vimfiles/README.markdown

     ```vim
     set showbreak=>>>   " vimrc: Enable this by default.
     set showbreak=      " gvimrc: Clear it in the GUI.
     ```

--   Use `silent!` to run most commands that don't need `+eval`, do have other requirements, and fail loudly if those are not met.

-    ```vim
-    silent! set formatoptions+=j        " Needs patch 7.3.541.
-    silent! set guifont=Consolas:h12    " Needs the font to be available
-    ```

 -   Use `if` to protect code that requires `+eval`; without `+eval`,